mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/Actions as Intent - Discover in Fate Core.md

 This has a few huge advantages:

 - **Avoids the Arms Race:** Without an attack action, there's no longer any advantage to having a +10 to a roll.
 Anything above 3 [[shift]]s (a success with style) is wasted.
 Players can focus more on non-combat skills---and spend more [[fate point]]s outside of combat---even if combat is a solid chunk of the game.
 - **Cuts Down on Conflicts:** Since overcome doesn't inflict stress, many fights are over after a single roll.
 Characters have to choose to stay in, marking stress boxes and consequences to represent that they aren't willing to give up the fight just yet.
-That's always the case in Fate, but treating attacks as [[overcome]] actions helps dramatize the choice.
+That's always the case in Fate, but treating attacks as [[Overcome]] actions helps dramatize the choice.
 - **Diversifies Takedowns:** In addition to minimizing fights, it also puts social, mental, and physical skills on the same level.
 Taking someone out with [[Deceive]] or [[Provoke]] works the same as taking someone out with [[Fight]] or [[Shoot]].
 Staying in the fight against mental and social attacks works the same too!

 ### Passive Discovery